ipikuka/next-mdx-remote-client/README.md

 The `next-mdx-remote-client` exports additional versions, say, the `hydrateLazy` and the `MDXClientLazy`, which both **have the same _functionality_, _props_, _results_** with the `hydrate` and the `MDXClient`, correspondently.

 **The only difference is the hydration process takes place lazily** on the browser within a `window.requestIdleCallback` in a useEffect.
-You can use the `hydrateLazy` or the `MDXClientLazy` in order to defer hydration of the content and immediately serve the static markup.
+You can use `hydrateLazy` or `MDXClientLazy` in order to defer hydration of the content and immediately serve the static markup.

 ```typescript
 import { hydrateLazy, MDXClientLazy } from "next-mdx-remote-client/csr";